mepharm/academic-kickstart/content/project/testjob1/index.md

 ---
 title: Research Scientist Intern-Medicinal Chemistry
-summary: If you are passionate about the health space and want to have an incredible impact, this could be the role for you.
-We are an efficient organization who works closely together to build relationships across multiple functional teams.
-We care deeply about getting amazing new products into our customers hands.
-Weekly Hours/: 40
-Role Number/: 062020847389
+summary: Weekly Hours 40.
+Role Number 062020847389
 tags:
 - Student Positions
 ---
+If you are passionate about the health space and want to have an incredible impact, this could be the role for you.
+We are an efficient organization who works closely together to build relationships across multiple functional teams.
+We care deeply about getting amazing new products into our customers hands. <br>

 Key Qualifications
 - Willingness to explore electrochemical and photocatalytic reactions
 - Demonstrated effective communication skills, both verbal and written